cslarsen/loop-inline-asm/README.md

          100000f65:   c3                      retq

 Above, I've indicated (`==>`) the start and end of the first assembly block.
-If you count instructions from `100000f33` to the next marker, you should arrive at the same number as I (unless you *actually* know assembly; it still seems to me that one store has been optimized away, and that it's just a happy coincidence that I can reuse `rbx`.
-Let me know).
+If you count instructions from `0x100000f33` to the next marker, you should arrive at the same number as I. If you do `objdump -ldS loop`, then you'll see that incrementing by eight actually advances to the next source code line.
+As a coincidence, the compiler sees that we don't actually have to store the value in the `rip` C variable, and just optimizes a memory store away by using the `rbx` register.

 Later on, we just jump back to the location stored in `rip`: